kasselhingee/lacunaritycovariance/CONTRIBUTING.md

 # Contributing to lacunaritycovariance

 Thank you for helping to improve lacunaritycovariance.
-Please feel free to email me through kassel.hingee@research.uwa.edu.au.
+Please feel free to email me through kassel.hingee@gmail.com.
 This is the first open source project I've coordinated so I anticipate many questions not covered by the documentation.

 #### Table of Contents
 [Files that are machine generated](#files-that-are-machine-generated)